Galvez Garden

 Galvez Garden Native Plant Initiative

-Native Plant Initiative at Galvez Garden
+Native Plant Initiative at Galvez Garden 2023

 As recipients of a Beautification Grant from Keep Louisiana Beautiful, the NOLA Artist Incubator was selected to receive a grant in support of the organization’s belief in the power of art to transform spaces.
-In solidarity with the purpose of the Keep Louisiana Beautiful Beautification Grant, the purpose of the Galvez Garden Native Plant Initiative is to improve upon our beautiful, well- maintained public garden to be a source of community pride and improve the appearance of the St. Roch neighborhood.
-We also believe that people are less likely to litter in areas that are well maintained and beautiful, so by improving our existing public pocket park in a highly visible area, we will reduce litter in our community.
+In solidarity with the purpose of the Keep Louisiana Beautiful Beautification Grant, the purpose of the Galvez Garden Native Plant Initiative is to improve upon our beautiful, well- maintained garden to be a source of community pride and improve the appearance of the St. Roch neighborhood.
+We also believe that people are less likely to litter in areas that are well maintained and beautiful, so by improving our existing public pocket park in a highly visible area, we have reduced litter in our community.
 Our project aimed to add more native plants, (specifically Louisiana Super Plants to the main entrance and sidewalk area of the Galvez Garden); to add a bamboo privacy wall and hardscaping to define the entrance; and to add signage to the garden.
 Native plants have the ability to pull and store excess carbon, in addition to adding beauty to the site.
 By adding more native plants we are directly helping the environment, preventing water run-off, and improving air quality.

 Follow us on Instagram to keep up with all the family friendly events happening at the garden!